This post provides a self-guided walking tour of Stratford-Upon-Avon with dozens of stops and interesting places to visit.

 This large house next to the gift shop and behind the statue is the location where William Shakespeare was born in 1564.

 In addition to being on the town council, his father John also had a workshop where he made leather gloves on the bottom floor of this house.

-Although his father was a prominent figure in Stratford-Upon-Avon, his many attempts to apply for a special coat of arms went largely ignored.
+Although his father was a prominent figure in Stratford-Upon-Avon, his many attempts to apply for a special coat of arms were largely ignored.